Pick and roll: Execution

 The play (in its elementary form) involves three players.
 The play begins with a defender guarding a ballhandler.
 The ballhandler moves toward a teammate, who sets a "screen" (or "pick") by standing in the way of the defender, who is separated from the moving ballhandler.
-The defender is forced to choose between guarding the ballhandler and the screener.
-If the defender tries to guard the ballhandler, then the screener can move toward the basket (as the player defending the screener may try to trap or guard the ballhandler, giving the screener space) sometimes by a foot pivot ("roll"), and is now open for a pass.
+The defender is forced to choose between guarding the ballhandler or the screener.
+If the defender tries to guard the ballhandler, then the screener can move toward the basket (as the player defending the screener may try to trap or guard the ballhandler, giving the screener space) sometimes by a foot pivot ("roll") and is now open for a pass.
 If the defender chooses instead to guard the screening teammate, then the ballhandler has an open shot.
 Alternatively, the ballhandler may pass the ball to an open teammate.
 A well-executed pick and roll is the result of teamwork, but many players fail by executing the play too quickly; they must ignore the defense and control their own speed.

+Defending the pick and roll is a tactical challenge.
+The screener's defender alerts his teammate of the screen.
+Options are "switch" - defenders swap assignments, or "hedge" - the screener's defender predicts the screen and momentarily impedes the ballhandler.
+Each choice carries risks, like mismatches or gaps in defense.
+Success lies in agility, communication, and coordination.

 The pick and roll is often employed by a shorter guard handling the ball and a taller forward or center setting the screen; if the taller defender switches to guard the ballhandler, then the offensive team can have favorable mismatches.
 The shorter guard has a speed advantage over the taller defender, while the taller forward/center has a size advantage over the shorter defender.

 Results

 A successful pick and roll play may result in the screener being in position to receive a pass with a clear path for an easy shot, with the chance of drawing a foul as other defenders move toward the play to try to prevent penetration.
-It may alternately lead to the ballhandler being momentarily without a defender, and thus free to pass to any open teammate, or take an uncontested shot, which greatly improves the chance of scoring, again with the chance of drawing a foul as the screened defender hurries to get back into the play.
+It may alternately lead to the ballhandler being momentarily without a defender and thus free to pass to any open teammate, or take an uncontested shot, which greatly improves the chance of scoring, again with the chance of drawing a foul as the screened defender hurries to get back into the play.

 The success of the strategy depends largely on the ballhandler, who must recognize the situation quickly and make a decision whether to take the shot, pass to the screener who is rolling (if the defender switches) or pass to another open teammate (if other defenders come to help).
 The screener also must recognize the open spaces of the court to roll to and be alert to receive the pass and finish the play.